nspcc-dev/neo-go/docs/node-configuration.md

   number (64 by default).
 Attempts to establish additional connections will lead to websocket handshake failures.
 Use "-1" to disable websocket connections (0 will lead to using the default value).
 - `Port` is an RPC server port it should be bound to.
+Warning: this field is deprecated, please, use `Addresses` instead.
 - `SessionEnabled` denotes whether session-based iterator JSON-RPC API is enabled.
   If true, then all iterators got from `invoke*` calls will be stored as sessions on the server side available for further traverse. `traverseiterator` and